Make Your Tax Refund Work for You

 There are two ways you can pay down your debt — either apply your tax refund towards the debt with the highest interest rate or apply your tax refund towards the debt with the smallest balance.

 Paying off your highest-interest-rate debt will save you the most money, but paying off the smallest balance might provide the psychological sense of victory that keeps you motivated to continue paying down your debts.
 Read more about these two popular debt payoff methods.

 You can invest the entire tax refund as a lump-sum in a 529 College Savings Plan that you’ve set up for yourself, your child or a family member.
-You can also stick the refund into a special savings account that you’ve designated for expenses you’ll incur during your student years that may not be 529 Plan-eligible, like the cost of paying for car insurance.
+You can also stick the refund into special savings account that you’ve designated for expenses you’ll incur during your student years that may not be 529 Plan-eligible, like the cost of paying for car insurance.

 This is probably the single most important thing you can do to maintain strong financial health and prevent yourself from sliding into debt.
 Your emergency fund should contain 3 to 6 months of living expenses and should be held in an easily-accessible liquid account, like a savings account or a money-market account.
-Learn more about building an emergency fund.

 Speaking of taxes, why not use your tax refund to reduce your future tax bill?
 You can contribute $17,000 of your paycheck per year to your 401k if you’re 49 or younger, and an additional $5,500 if you’re 50 or better.
 That contribution is tax-deductible.